zx0223winner/HSDSnake/docs/Usage.md

 ### Diamond_db_mcscanx
-`Purpose`: This rule build diamond database for blasting the protein sequence
+`Purpose`: This rule builds diamond database for blasting the protein sequence

 `scripts`:
 ```